Our rating(3.6/5)

 What is Barclaycard Business?

-Barclaycard Business (or Barclaycard Payments) is a major acquirer and payment processor in the UK that caters to any size business, small or large.
+Barclaycard Business is a major acquirer and payment processor in the UK that caters to any size business, small or large.

-Several merchant service providers actually offer card machine contracts with Barclaycard handling the card processing behind the scenes, such as Takepayments.
+Several merchant service providers actually offer card machine contracts with Barclaycard handling the card processing behind the scenes.
 But Barclaycard also offers contracts directly without the overly-eager sales tactics seen elsewhere.

 The card machines include mobile, portable and stationary models with a contract of 12 or 18 months, depending on the model.
-There is also an app-based card reader, but this is functionally different and with different fees.
-In addition, you can add a virtual and online payment gateway with separate costs.
+There is also an app-based card reader, but this is functionally different and with pay-as-you-go fees.
+In addition, you can add a virtual terminal and online payment gateway.

 The contract includes a merchant account, terminal rental and optional merchant agreement for American Express acceptance.
 The application’s approval is subject to your financial circumstances and borrowing history.
 Some small, new or/and higher-risk businesses may be rejected.